 Cadillac's standard CUE infotainment suite should receive a most improved award.
-The outgoing glare-filled system with capacitive controls is replaced by a standard 10-inch touchscreen interface, which is supplemented by a knock-off iDrive rotary controller positioned on the center console.
+The outgoing glare-filled system with capacitive controls is replaced by a standard 10-inch touchscreen interface displaying much better images, which is supplemented by a knock-off iDrive rotary controller positioned on the center console.
 The redundant touchscreen and rotary controls are a bit strange, though it does give the driver a choice on how they want to interact with the car.
 The suite supports AM/FM Radio, HD Radio, SiriusXM, Bluetooth, Apple CarPlay, Android Auto, and OnStar services, all channeled through a nine-speaker premium sound system.
 The system also supports a 4G LTE Wi-Fi hotspot as standard.
 The Premium Luxury adds a wireless charging pad to the sedan's tech offering.
 The standard sound system can also be upgraded to the available 15-speaker Bose premium audio system.

 Standard safety features comprise ABS, traction and stability control, rain-sensing wipers, a rearview camera, forward collision warning, automatic emergency braking, a safety alert seat, and eight airbags: dual front, front knee, front side, and side curtain.
 Available advanced driver-assistance features include lane change alert, blind-spot monitoring, rear cross-traffic alert, front and rear parking sensors, a surround-view camera, front and rear pedestrian detection, enhanced emergency braking, automatic reverse braking, lane keep assist, lane departure warning, and a head-up display.
 The best of these are reserved for the Premium Luxury and Sport trims, so if you want blind-spot monitoring, rear park sensors, and lane keep assist, you better pony up.